Jinlock9/Engineering_Compiler_Practice/README.md

 # Engineering Compiler Practice
-I practiced by referring to *Engineering a Compiler, 2nd Edition* by Keith D. Cooper and Linda Torczon.
+I practiced by referring to *Crafring a Compiler* by Yu Jongwon.

 ## Author
 #### Jinlock Choi